-That’s where LendingTree Auto Loan shines.
+That’s where LendingTree auto loans shine.
 Get the best rates from lenders who are competing for your business with one simple request form.

 Lending Tree Auto Loan

 When looking for the best rates for an auto loan, LendingTree offers a unique experience because they provide you with offers from their network of over 300 banks and lenders.
-This allows them offer their customers multiple competitive Lending Tree loan rates that are easy to compare with one another.
+This allows them to offer their customers multiple competitive loan rates that are easy to compare with one another.

 Phone Calls From Lenders

 The LendingTree created the multiple lender loan offers online business model.
-For over 20 years Lending Tree has been providing customer with loan offers from their network of banks and lenders.
+For over 20 years, Lending Tree has been providing customers with loan offers from their network of banks and lenders.

-While the Lending Tree does not actually provide you with the loan, they are able to pull from their network and offer loans to people regardless of your credit score.
+While Lending Tree does not actually provide you with the loan, they can pull offers from their vast network and offer loans to people regardless of your credit score.

-They have a reputation for introducing customers to the absolute lowest interest rate loans offers that fund lightning quick.
-There are many advantages and a few disadvantages to Lending Tree Auto Loan offers which we will review in this article.
+They have a reputation for introducing customers to the absolute lowest interest rate auto loan offers that fund lightning quickly.
+There are many advantages and a few disadvantages to Lending Tree auto loan offers, which we will review in this article.

 Who Is LendingTree?

-The LendingTree, LLC was founded by Douglas ‘Doug’ Lebda in 1997 and the company went national in 1998.
+LendingTree, LLC was founded by Douglas ‘Doug’ Lebda in 1997, and the company went national in 1998.

 Their primary focus is to match customers who are looking for loans with banks and lenders.